aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 `Onhashchange` Event is an event to handle changement of hash value, which is not supported in old browsers.
 Therefore, we need Polyfills like *Ben Alman's* jQuery Hashchange.
 Nevertheless, Alman's Hashchage is based on jQuery, and it's not a Polyfills in definition.
 Even if so, hash still has some blems.

+HTML5 has given out a more advanced API caleed pushSta

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>